Action for Blind People: History

 Action for Blind People was founded in 1857 as the Surrey Association for the General Welfare of the Blind and later became the London Association for the Blind.
 The Association's main activities in the early days were teaching blind people to read and to learn practical trades.
 Opportunities and attitudes towards blind and partially sighted people have changed over the years, along with the nature and the scale of the Association's work.
 As a result, their title was changed to Action for Blind People in 1991.

 RNIB Group

 Action for Blind People formed a partnership with the Royal National Institute of Blind People (RNIB) in April 2009 and became part of RNIB Group.

-This enabled both organisations to provide a unique combination of complementary strengths and expertise to help an ever-increasing number of people with sight loss.
-Working together in this way allows both organisations to share skills and deliver services in line with the UK Vision Strategy and RNIB Group Strategy.
+This enabled both organisations to cooperate with helping the increasing number of people with sight loss.
+This partnership allowed both organisations to share skills and deliver services in line with the UK Vision Strategy and RNIB Group Strategy.